The Art of Increasing Average Order Value

 Allowing customers to buy now and pay later is a proven way of increasing AOV without the need to reduce prices or offer discounts.

 Klarna’s payment options allow customers to pay later, pay in instalments or pay with finance.
 Since they are not required to pay immediately, customers are more inclined to purchase big-ticket items, or add more to their basket, and delay or split the payments.

-Powered by intuitive exit intent technology, Behavioural Overlays can notify customers of a site’s Klarna integration at crucial moments in the user journey, working to reduce basket abandonment and convert visitors into customers.
+Powered by intuitive exit intent technology, Overlays can notify customers of a site’s Klarna integration at crucial moments in the user journey, working to reduce basket abandonment and convert visitors into customers.

 With Klarna’s seamless payment integration, customers are offered a flexible and easy payment solution and businesses benefit from increased AOV.

 Promoting a free delivery threshold

 Whatever your business may sell, free delivery is a universally successful incentive.